kb-dk/dcm_catalog_ui/INSTALL.md

 server on localhost, running on port 8080.

 Having done these three steps you will have a everything installed on the server.
-It remains to make all scripts executable, and you can do that for all of them in one go sending a GET request to the following URI
+It remains to make all scripts executable.
+You can do that for all of them in one go sending a GET request to the following URI

 ```